MoserMichael/zipit/README.md

 iter: first 3 second c
 ```

-There is a more amazing iterator that accepts an arbitrary number of iterators and returns a tuple of values (it makes use of template meta programming)
+There is a more impressive iterator that accepts an arbitrary number of iterators and returns a tuple of values (it makes use of template meta programming)

 ```
     #include <zipit.h>